ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/jetson_object_detection/2setup.md

 Navigate to the [NVIDIA developer website](https://developer.nvidia.com/embedded/jetpack).

-Click on the box titled "JETSON XAVIER NX DEVELOPER KIT & ORIN NANO DEVELOPER KIT" to expand, and click on "JETSON Orin Nano DEVELOPER KIT" to download the latest image.
+Click on the box titled "JETSON XAVIER NX DEVELOPER KIT & ORIN NANO DEVELOPER KIT" to expand, and then click on "JETSON Orin Nano DEVELOPER KIT" to download the latest image.

 ![sdCard Image](./sdcardimage.png)